420Integrated/macpuffins/README.md

 - bugs allowing unauthorized operations on user accounts.

 ## Program Rules
-- Vulnerabilities relating to this repository, the core software running the Neblio Network, are eligible for this program.
+- Vulnerabilities relating to this repository, the core software running the MacPuffins Network, are eligible for this program.
 Out-of-scope vulnerabilities impacting other software we release may be considered under this program at Neblio's discretion.
 - As this is a private program, please do not discuss this program or any vulnerabilities (even resolved ones) outside of the program without express consent from the organization.
 - Please provide detailed reports with reproducible steps.
 If the report is not detailed enough to reproduce the issue, the issue will not be eligible for a reward.
 - Submit vulnerabilities only for the latest release, vulnerabilities submitted for older versions are not eligible for a reward.